 University of Connecticut Cooperative Extension: Completed advanced master gardener program in 2003.

 ProSoft Certified Internet Webmaster, 2001

 SEMPO Search Engine Professional, 2009

 I am currently active on the management committee for the recently protected 1000-acre forest called The Preserve in Old Saybrook, Westbrook, and Essex, CT.
-I have been active with the Old Saybrook Tree Committee and led many school gardening programs with the Old Saybrook schools.
+I am an active street tree planter in my home town, Old Saybrook, CT, and led many school gardening programs with the Old Saybrook schools while my children were young.
 I was founder and chairperson of the Old Saybrook Bikeways Committee.
-I am currently a member of the Ecological Landscape Alliance, NOFA Accredited Organic Land Care Professionals, New England Wildflower Society, GWA Association for Garden Communicators, Connecticut Forest and Park Association, and Old Saybrook Land Trust.
+I am currently a member of the Ecological Landscape Alliance, NOFA Accredited Organic Land Care Professionals, New England Wildflower Society, GWA Association for Garden Communicators, Connecticut Forest and Park Association, Connecticut College Arboretum, and Old Saybrook Land Trust.

 Business Career and Survey Research

 I have been in the business world since 1975.
 I joined husband and business partner Paul M. Connolly, Ph.D., in his industrial psychology consulting firm in 1991.
 Today, Performance Programs has hundreds of clients worldwide for its employee surveys, job personality tests, and leadership assessments.
 As co-owner, I carried out many marketing and management activities, but most enjoyed my role in e-content development and e-commerce.
 The Performance Programs websites now account for more than 50% of the company's business.
 Before my 20 years with Performance Programs, I held a variety of marketing positions with Dun & Bradstreet, CompuServe, and GTE (now Verizon).